Training Courses

 Is your workplace compliant with NSW silica exposure laws?
 The Work Health and Safety Act 2011 requires all employers to ensure that any of their workers and PCBUSs potentially exposed to crystalline silica dust receive proper training.
-Failure to do so can result in significant penalties and, more importantly, serious health and safety risks for your team
+Failure to do so can result in significant penalties and, more importantly, serious health and safety risks for your team.

 Sydney Safety Training delivers the nationally recognised 10830NAT Course in Crystalline Silica Exposure Prevention – a mandatory qualification that protects your workers and ensures you remain compliant.
 You can attend our fully-equipped training facility in Villawood, or our expert trainers can come to your site.